 There were 751 observations with complete data on maternal smoking behavior and whether the babies were SGA, among which 231 were smokers and 520 were non-smokers.
 Among non-smokers, the proportion of SGA babies delivered was 11.3%.
 Meanwhile, among smokers, the proportion of SGA babies delivered was 19.5%.
 With 95% confidence, this observed rate ratio of 1.717 is consistent with a true probability of SGA babies delivered among smokers being anywhere between 1.203 and 2.451 times higher the probabilities of SGA among non-smokes.
 This result is statistically significant at the 5% critical threshold with a two-sided p-value of 0.003.
 As a result, we reject the null hypothesis, in favor of an alternative hypothesis that the probability of delivering SGA babies were associated with maternal smoking behavior.

 Part b:

+Grading: 5/5

 Answer: